david-berruezo/david-berruezo/README.md

 Software design patterns implemented in EcmaScript 6 In this project we present software design patterns in EcmaScript 6.
 <a href="https://github.com/david-berruezo/es6-design-patterns" target="_blank">read it</a>

+Implementation some ecmascript modules and amd modules for Moodle CMS
+<a href="https://github.com/david-berruezo/moodle_ecmascript_modules" target="_blank">read it</a>

+Implementation AMD modules
+<a href="https://github.com/david-berruezo/amd-modulos" target="_blank">read it</a>

 #### React template Websites (Web)